-Frankie Young is an assistant professor in the Lincoln Alexander School of Law and the director of the Indigenous Economic Development Clinic.
-She has practiced law in the area of Indigenous trusts, business law, secured transactions, banking and finance law, and litigation funding.
-She has also served as the regional vice president for RBC Indigenous Trust Services in Western Canada.
+Prior to entering academia Frankie Young practiced law in the area of Indigenous trusts, business law, secured transactions, commercial law, and litigation funding.
+She also served as the Regional Vice President for RBC Indigenous Trust Services in western Canada.
+She is

-“Beaver v Hill: Positioning Indigenous Law in the Legally Pluralistic State of Canada” (2021) forthcoming in vol 6(1) Cambridge Law Review.
+“Beaver v Hill: Positioning Indigenous Law in the Legally Pluralistic State of Canada” (2021) vol 6(1) Cambridge Law Review 30.

 “Indigenous Economic Development and Sustainability: Maintaining the Integrity of Indigenous Culture in Corporate Governance” (2021) 17:1 McGill Journal of Sustainable Development Law.

 “Etuaptmumk: Considering Trust Investment Principles Through the Lens of Two-Eyed Seeing” (2020) 40 Estates Trusts & Pensions Journal 97.

 “A Trojan Horse: Can Self-Government be Promoted Within the Indian Act?”
 (2019) 97:3 Canadian Bar Review 697.